microsoft/r-server-loan-credit-risk/dba.md

 The first, `[dbo].[compute_operational_metrics]` will:

-1- Apply a sigmoid function to the output scores of the logistic regression, in order to spread them in [0,1] and make them more interpretable.
-This sigmoid uses the average predicted score, so it is saved into the table "Scores_Average" for use in the Production pipeline.
+1. Apply a sigmoid function to the output scores of the logistic regression, in order to spread them in [0,1] and make them more interpretable.
+This sigmoid uses the average predicted score, so it is saved into the table `Scores_Average` for use in the Production pipeline.

-2- Compute bins for the scores, based on quantiles (we compute the 1%-99% percentiles).
+2. Compute bins for the scores, based on quantiles (we compute the 1%-99% percentiles).

-3- Take each lower bound of each bin as a decision threshold for default loan classification, and compute the rate of bad loans among loans with a score higher than the threshold.
+3. Take each lower bound of each bin as a decision threshold for default loan classification, and compute the rate of bad loans among loans with a score higher than the threshold.

 It outputs the table `Operational_Scores`, which will also be used in the Production pipeline.
 It can be read in the following way:
 If the score cutoff of the 91th score percentile is 0.9834, and we read a bad rate of 0.6449, this means that if 0.9834 is used as a threshold to classify loans as bad, we would have a bad rate of 64.49%.
 This bad rate is equal to the number of observed bad loans over the total number of loans with a score greater than the threshold.